LuisTakeo/42-Cub3d/README.md

 ### BACKLOG
 ### TODO
 - treat errors like: "Error\n" followed by an explicit error message
+- MUST EXIT AFTER AN ERROR
+- CLEAN LEAKS ON EXIT
+- CHECK UNUSED FUNCTIONS, VARS, STRUCTS, ETC
+- norm
+- use takeo's makefile
 ### DOING
-- dont accept elements after the map
 - throw all relevant elements on a struct
 - INIT EVERYTHING
 ### DONE
+- dont accept elements after the map
 - careful with \n and empty lines
 - treat spaces and tabs
 - make separate counter